benschw/benschw.github.io/_posts/2014-10-23-spring-boot-actuator.markdown

 Oh Yeah!
 I forgot to mention that we are [timing our SRV address lookups](https://github.com/benschw/consul-cluster-puppet/blob/master/demo/src/main/java/com/github/benschw/springboot/srvloadbalancer/CodahaleSpringBootReporter.java).
 There are also counters for lookup failures and occurrences of empty result sets (successful query, but no available services to connect to.)

-All this, timers on all the resource endoints, and counters on every status code served up.
+This stuff is crazy useful and gives you data you can aggregate without babysitting your nodes.

 ## Next steps
 So you've got Consul running and now you can make use of it (also see [Service Discovery for Golang with DNS](http://txt.fliglio.com/2014/05/client-side-loadbalancing-with-consul/) for my writeup on using Consul in Go).

 A glaring omission of this post is how to actually do anything with your health and metrics data.
-Consul will operate on your health checks, but how can you incorporate this feedback with other things... like low memory and disk space, nodes reaching cpu capacity, or whatever has traditionally been a pain in your ass?
+Consul will operate on your health checks, but how can you incorporate this feedback with other things (like low memory and disk space, nodes reaching cpu capacity, or whatever else has traditionally been a pain in your ass?)
 Additionally, we haven't really talked about how to capture or aggregate all those metrics we're providing now.

 we've run out of time... but here are some ideas...